drublic/ft-styleguides/notes.md

 - When working in a team…
 	- it's important to create guidelines together
 	- Because we are all experts
-	- Together… because it is hard to change your own opinion
+	- Together… because it is hard to change your own opinion and behavior
 	- Stanford Uni study (http://piee.stanford.edu/cgi-bin/docs/behavior/workshop/2008/presentations/03-02_New_Research_on_Behavior_Change.pdf)
 	- How to change behavior
 		- Biological reasons and logical thinking.
-		- Choice and models of agency.
+		- Choice and models of society.
+			- British/Texas accent
 		- Social belonging.
 		- Goals and feedback.
 	- Learning from each other to become better

 - What are Style Guides for developers?
 	- Coding Guidelines / Coding style
 		- Why?